TAKT-R-D/nextjs-prisma3-busterslim-openssl3/README.md

 ## Note
 When openssl3 is available with apt-get install, replace installing openssl from source parts.

-Be patiant to build linux/amd64 image on ARM64 platform, such as M1/M2 Mac.
+Be patient to build linux/amd64 image on ARM64 platform, such as M1/M2 Mac.
 "make isntall" takes soooooo long time to complete, feel like never ends...
 On my M2 Macbook Pro, it took 2867.8sec for the first time. :(